paulosjd/aurnapi/readme.md

 Configure and run the API
 --------------------------
-Once a populated database has been obtained and correct settings within app.config.py have been specified, run the following command to run queries using the endpoints specified in the views directory:
+Once a populated database has been obtained and correct settings within app.config.py have been specified, run the following command within the project directory to make database queries:

-    python run.py
+    python run.py runserver

 API endpoints
 -------------

-Endpoints are relative to the base URL: http://localhost:8080
+Endpoints are relative to the base URL: http://localhost:5000

 **/site-list**